 While females can have a longer orgasm than males, the sensations of orgasms do not seem to differ by gender; that is, males and females feel quite similar things during orgasm.
 In one study, college students provided descriptions of orgasms.
 Researchers compared the descriptions using a standard psychological rating scale, and there were no distinguishable differences between male and female descriptions.
 Both males and females tended to describe orgasms with similar words or phrases such as "waves of pleasure in my body," referring to the rhythmic muscle contractions that occur during orgasm.
 In an earlier study, 70 expert judges could not reliably differentiate between the orgasm reports of in males and females.

 In this phase, the body slowly returns to its original, unexcited state.
 Body parts return to their normal size and hue.
 Some of the changes occur rapidly, whereas others take more time.
 The resolution phase is often accompanied by a general sense of well-being, intimacy, and fatigue.
 The resolution phase begins immediately after orgasm if there is no additional stimulation.

 The refractory period is the one significant difference between the sexual response cycle of males and females.
 The refractory period occurs during the male’s resolution phase.
-It is a length of time during which a male cannot more sexual excitement through any kind of sexual stimulation.
+It is a length of time during which a male cannot become more aroused from any kind of sexual stimulation.
 This period can last from a few minutes to several days, depending on the male’s age, frequency of sexual activity, and other things.
 Females do not experience a refractory period, and they are capable of reaching orgasm again from any point during resolution.
 Females have the potential to experience multiple orgasms, but they may not always want to.
 Good communication can decrease the likelihood of misunderstanding occurring.